 The gas safety certificate cost can vary depending on how many appliances you have in your home; there is no fixed price.
 It can range from £35 to £150, depending on your engineer.
 If you’re a landlord, see below for information on landlord gas safety certificates.

 Landlord gas safety certificate – what’s the difference?

 If you’re a landlord, it is required by law that you have a gas safety check and a certificate as proof.
 The inspection should be done on all gas appliances in each of your properties.

 However, if the gas appliances inside the property are not owned by you, but the tenant, then the responsibility falls onto them.
-The record or certificate will show a description of each tested appliance, the results of the check on each appliance, any actions or safety issues and details of the engineer and the landlord.
+The record or certificate will show: a description of each tested appliance, the results of the check on each appliance, any actions or safety issues, and details of the engineer/landlord.

 How much does a landlord gas safety certificate cost?